UltraMessaging/um_perf/README.md

 and the enqueue operation should not use locks or dynamic memory (malloc/free, new/delete).

-### Server Optimizations
+### Host Optimizations

-The servers in Informatica's labs have had very few optimizations done to them.
+The hosts in Informatica's labs have had very few optimizations done to them.
 We want our systems to be as off-the-shelf as practical so that our testing applies to as many customer environments as possible.